go-bears/git-collaborative/_guides/guide.md

 In order to collaborate efficiently using Git, it's essential to have a solid understanding of how remotes work, and how to contribute changes through pull requests.
 The git-intro lesson teaches participants how to work efficiently with Git when there is only one developer.

 This lesson dives into the collaborative aspects of Git and focuses on the possible collaborative workflows enabled by web-based repository hosting platforms like GitHub.

-This lesson is meant to directly benefit workshop participants who have prior experience with Git, enabling them to put collaborative workflows involving code review directly into practice when they return to their normal work.
-For novice Git users (who may have learned a lot in the git-intro lesson) this lesson is somewhat challenging, but the lesson aims to introduce them to the concepts and give them confidence to start using these workflows later when they have gained some further experience in working with Git.
+This lesson is meant for workshop participants who have prior experience with Git, enabling them to put collaborative workflows involving code review directly into practice when they return to their normal work.

+For novice Git users (who may have learned a lot in the Version Control with Git lesson) this lesson is somewhat challenging, but the lesson aims to introduce these learners to the concepts and give them confidence to start using these workflows later when they have gained some further experience in working with Git.